mavzunakhonsharipova/Math-2024-25-Winter/Lecture_Notes/solutions/test.md

 In this case, the matrix \(A\) has two rows and two columns, with the elements 1, 2, 3, and 4.

-Would you like to know more about matrix operations or how matrices are used in specific fields?